-3.1.18 A portable, battery-operated flow meter should be used for the determination of water depth at each designated monitoring location and record in m3/s.
-A land held or meter fixed to the underside of the survey boat may be used.
+3.1.18 A portable, battery-operated flow meter should be used for the determination of water depth at each designated monitoring location and record in m/s.
+A hand held or meter fixed to the underside of the survey boat may be used.